Creating Shareholder Value

-We create value every time we establish a new village, as we know how to cost effectively build and deliver a great service to our residents in a cost-effective way.
+We create value every time we establish a new village, as we know how to build and deliver a great village and service to our residents in a cost-effective way.
 A completed village thereafter provides us with a growing tail of realised profits.

-As a result we have reinvested heavily in the business, so the capital base just keeps getting stronger, and have also paid out over $240 million to shareholders in dividends since we listed.
+As a result we have reinvested heavily in the business, so the capital base just keeps getting stronger, and have also paid out over $500 million to shareholders in dividends since we listed.

 Our strong balance sheet and cash flows, together with secure bank funding for work in progress, is a key source of competitive advantage - at a time when many others are struggling with capital requirements.

 There remain many locations throughout New Zealand which are ideally suited for a Ryman village, and we are continuing to see a strong number of land opportunities from which we will continue to pick the best.
 The opportunity in Victoria, Australia, is even larger.

-Our confidence in Ryman’s future prospects is therefore not just the result of the quality of what we do – our purpose designed villages meet a very real, and growing, need in the community.
+Our confidence in Ryman’s future prospects is therefore not just the result of the quality of what we do – our purpose-designed villages meet a very real, and growing, need in the community.

 Sustainable business is about having the right balance between happy residents and happy shareholders.